 After your loan has been approved by your bank, the next step is to arrange for closing.
-This is when you and your loan officer will work out the final details of the loan, including the amount of money you will need to borrow, how long you have to repay it, and any other special conditions.
+This is when you and your loan officer will work out the final details of the loan.
+Including the amount of money, you will need to borrow.
+How long do you have to repay it, and any other special conditions?
 When everything is finalized, you’ll receive a signed copy of the loan agreement, and your loan will be officially closed.
-Congratulations!

 If you have questions about the process, talk to your loan officer.
-They’re there to help guide you through it all and answer any questions that come up during the application or lending processes.
-If you live in Las Vegas and want to work with a loan officer that understands how critical your college money is.
+They’re there to help guide you through it all and answer any questions that come up during the application or lending process.

 What Information Do I Need for Underwriting?

-The process can take quite some time, but if all of the conditions are met and approved then that is when you will finally get your loan.
-Once your paperwork has been completed and submitted to the bank by an authorized representative, it takes a little bit longer for this action to be processed so you may wait as long as seven days before hearing anything about whether or not the application was successful in getting approved.
+The process can take quite some time so you have to wait.
+But if all of the conditions are met and approved you will finally get your loan.
+Once your paperwork has been completed and submitted to the bank by an authorized representative.
+It takes a little bit longer for this action to be processed so you may wait as long as seven days before hearing anything about whether or not the application was successful in getting approved.

 Tips for Entering the Underwriting Process